 Gather around, children.
 It's time for a story.
 Several, actually.
 I've been thinking about picture books, and how big an impact a story can have with just a few words.
 Get thinking about the picture book icons of your childhood while I take you through some of my experiences and what the kids are reading these days.

 As 2010 draws to a close, it's the time of year that nonprofits ask for donations.
 Bitch Media is no different; we need ongoing financial support.
 Usually, we would ask you to make a gift after telling you why you should support us.
 However, Bitch Media is lucky.
 We don't need to tell you why Bitch is important because we can let our supporters tell their own stories.
-This week, Allison Sneider, a member of the Bitch Media Board of Directors and author of Suffragists in an Imperial Age: US Expansion and the Woman Question, 1870-1929 explains why she ♥s Bitch.
+This week, Veronica Arreola, member of the National Advisory Board and contributor, explains why she ♥s Bitch.

 Djuna Barnes was a poet, novelist, journalist, and artist whose work was known for its unique prose rhythms, its sexual openness, and its fascination with the bawdy and grotesque.
 She lived in Greenwich Village in the bohemian 1910s, frequented the artists' salons in 1920s Paris, and late in life became a cult icon and famous recluse.